2jacobtan/pandas-script/README.md

 Features:

-• Automatically detect relevant files placed in a folder.
-(Specified in separate .txt file.)
+• Automatically detect relevant files placed in a folder. (specified in separate .txt file)

 • Multiple passes to progessively clean data (user did not value such a feature -shrugs-)